definitely246/state-machine/readme.md

 vendor/bin/phpunit
 ```

 Did you make it this far?
 You made it to the bottom of the page?
 Well, dang.
 You probably did a lot better in your computer science courses than me.
-Laters, amigos. ^_^
+Laters, *amigos*.
+Have a nice day. ^_^